An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Asymptotic-preserving IMEX method

 where the exact form of $\mF^{s,l}_{i,j}(U_1, U_2)$ and $\mG^{s,l}_{i,j}(U_1, U_2)$ are

 with

 and

+The parameter ${\rm coe}(s, l)$ is utilized here to make sure that the diffusion term will only appear once in the numerical flux.

-The coefficients $\alpha(\sigma, \epsilon)$ is chosen to ensure the stability of the numerical scheme when $\epsilon$ is small.
-The numerical scheme will reduce to the central difference scheme with $\epsilon$ going to zero.
-The diffusion term will only appear once in the numerical flux, which will be controlled by the coefficients ${\rm coe}(s, l)$.
+\begin{remark} The coefficient $\alpha(\sigma, \epsilon)$ is an artificial parameter inspired by \cite{Control2020}, and is chosen to ensure the stability of the numerical scheme when $\epsilon$ is small.
+The numerical scheme will reduce to the central difference scheme with $\epsilon$ going to zero, and remains to be the Lax-Friedrichs numerical scheme when $\epsilon$ is large.
+We have proved the stability of the first-order numerical scheme with this $\alpha$ in the following sections by Fourier analysis and energy stability analysis.
+More discussions and analyses about $\alpha$ will be also done in future work. \end{remark}